yushiangfu/study-notes/01-process.md

 Many flag checking points exist somewhere inside the kernel, and one of them is hardware interrupt.
 Interrupts happen from time to time, and on its way back to executing the ordinary task, it performs a task switch if that flag raises.
-The formal name is  'context switch,' which saves CPU registers of running task to memory and loads the register set of next candidate into CPU.
+The formal name is  'context switch,' which saves CPU registers of running entity to memory and loads the register set of next candidate into CPU.
 Voila!
-Now the 'next task' becomes running and continues the logic where it stopped previously.
+Now the 'next task' becomes running and continues the logic previously stopped.

 ```
                                                memory